 6. Living in the moment

-By the way, I don't believe in the "you can tell within the first 5-minutes" approach regarding chemistry or if we'd get along.
+I don't believe in the "you can tell within the first 5-minutes" approach regarding chemistry or if we'd get along.
 I'm not a subscriber to the "if there's no instant chemistry, then hell, it must not be a match" philosophy.
 Chemistry takes time to build into something.
-If I went about life based off of initial impressions, I wouldn't have the great friends that I have in my life now.
+Good things happen to those who don't rush.

 Lastly, to be honest, I hate using this site (yes, I said the 'h' word).
 It'd be nice to meet someone who gave me a good reason to deactivate my account here for good :-P